Keeping Children Safe in Education Knowledge Check

 Reporting back

 The system has real time reporting on who has completed the check along with the option for the DSL to email staff to ensure they have completed the check.
-A compliance spreadsheet telling DSLs when individuals have read KCSiE as well as information around which required policies they have read and who their DSL is can be downloaded at any time.
+A compliance spreadsheet telling DSLs when individuals have read KCSiE as well as information about which required policies they have read and who their DSL is can be downloaded at any time.

 Image of report